 Class means a particular class of Shares in the Company as may be in issue from time to time.

-COLL means the Collective Investment Schemes sourcebook published by the FCA as part of their Handbook of rules made under the Act for the time being in force (as amended or replaced).
+COLL means the Collective Investment Schemes sourcebook published by the FCA as part of the FCA Handbook made under the Act for the time being in force (as amended or replaced).

 Company means TM Cresswell Fund.